EthanGniot/BioPype/README.md

 downloaded from the Sequence Read Archive database.
 * `cmds.downloadsra.py`: Defines functions for handling the download and conversion of .sra files to .fastq files.
+* `cmds.qiimehelper.py`: Defines the `QiimeHelper` class, which handles the the .qza and .qzv qiime artifacts used in the relative abundance analysis.
+* `cmds.qualitycontrol.py`: Defines functions for performing quality control on the raw sequencing data.
 * `workspaces.dirpaths.py`: Defines the `DirPathsHelper` class, which handles initialization code for BioPype as well as methods for defining the working directories for BioPype and the SRA Toolkit.